eyaler/stylegan-encoder/README.md

 optional arguments:
-  -h, --help            show this help message and exit --data_dir DATA_DIR   Directory for storing optional models (default: data) --model_url MODEL_URL
-                        Fetch a StyleGAN model to train on from this URL (default: https://drive.google.com/uc?id=1MEGjdvVpUsu1jB4zrXZN7Y4kBBOzizDQ) --model_res MODEL_RES
+  -h, --help            show this help message and exit --data_dir DATA_DIR   Directory for storing optional models (default: data) --load_last LOAD_LAST Start with embeddings from directory (default: ) --model_url MODEL_URL Fetch a StyleGAN model to train on from this URL
+                        (default: https://drive.google.com/uc?id=1MEGjdvVpUsu1jB4zrXZN7Y4kBBOzizDQ)
-                        The dimension of images in the StyleGAN model (default: 1024) --batch_size BATCH_SIZE
-                        Batch size for generator and perceptual model (default: 1) --image_size IMAGE_SIZE
-                        Size of images for perceptual model (default: 256) --resnet_image_size RESNET_IMAGE_SIZE
-                        Size of images for the Resnet model (default: 256)
+  --model_res MODEL_RES The dimension of images in the StyleGAN model (default: 1024) --batch_size BATCH_SIZE Batch size for generator and perceptual model (default: 1) --image_size IMAGE_SIZE Size of images for perceptual model (default: 256) --resnet_image_size RESNET_IMAGE_SIZE Size of images for the Resnet model (default: 256)
-  --lr LR               Learning rate for perceptual model (default: 0.02) --decay_rate DECAY_RATE
-                        Decay rate for learning rate (default: 0.9) --iterations ITERATIONS
-                        Number of optimization steps for each batch (default: 100) --decay_steps DECAY_STEPS
-                        Decay steps for learning rate decay (as a percent of iterations) (default: 10) --load_resnet LOAD_RESNET
-                        Model to load for Resnet approximation of dlatents (default: data/finetuned_resnet.h5) --use_vgg_loss USE_VGG_LOSS
+  --lr LR               Learning rate for perceptual model (default: 0.02) --decay_rate DECAY_RATE Decay rate for learning rate (default: 0.9) --iterations ITERATIONS Number of optimization steps for each batch (default: 100) --decay_steps DECAY_STEPS Decay steps for learning rate decay (as a percent of iterations) (default: 10) --load_resnet LOAD_RESNET Model to load for Resnet approximation of dlatents
+                        (default: data/finetuned_resnet.h5)
-                        Use VGG perceptual loss; 0 to disable, > 0 to scale. (default: 0.4)
+  --use_vgg_loss USE_VGG_LOSS Use VGG perceptual loss; 0 to disable, > 0 to scale. (default: 0.4)
-  --use_vgg_layer USE_VGG_LAYER
-                        Pick which VGG layer to use. (default: 9) --use_pixel_loss USE_PIXEL_LOSS
-                        Use logcosh image pixel loss; 0 to disable, > 0 to scale. (default: 1.5) --use_mssim_loss USE_MSSIM_LOSS
+  --use_vgg_layer USE_VGG_LAYER Pick which VGG layer to use. (default: 9) --use_pixel_loss USE_PIXEL_LOSS Use logcosh image pixel loss; 0 to disable, > 0 to scale. (default: 1.5)
-                        Use MS-SIM perceptual loss; 0 to disable, > 0 to scale. (default: 100)
+  --use_mssim_loss USE_MSSIM_LOSS Use MS-SIM perceptual loss; 0 to disable, > 0 to scale. (default: 100)
-  --use_lpips_loss USE_LPIPS_LOSS
-                        Use LPIPS perceptual loss; 0 to disable, > 0 to scale. (default: 100)
+  --use_lpips_loss USE_LPIPS_LOSS Use LPIPS perceptual loss; 0 to disable, > 0 to scale. (default: 100)
-  --use_l1_penalty USE_L1_PENALTY
-                        Use L1 penalty on latents; 0 to disable, > 0 to scale. (default: 1)
+  --use_l1_penalty USE_L1_PENALTY Use L1 penalty on latents; 0 to disable, > 0 to scale. (default: 1)
-  --randomize_noise RANDOMIZE_NOISE
-                        Add noise to dlatents during optimization (default: False) --tile_dlatents TILE_DLATENTS
-                        Tile dlatents to use a single vector at each scale (default: False) --clipping_threshold CLIPPING_THRESHOLD
-                        Stochastic clipping of gradient values outside of this threshold (default: 2.0) --video_dir VIDEO_DIR
-                        Directory for storing training videos (default: videos) --output_video OUTPUT_VIDEO
-                        Generate videos of the optimization process (default: False) --video_codec VIDEO_CODEC
-                        FOURCC-supported video codec name (default: MJPG) --video_frame_rate VIDEO_FRAME_RATE
-                        Video frames per second (default: 24) --video_size VIDEO_SIZE
-                        Video size in pixels (default: 512) --video_skip VIDEO_SKIP
-                        Only write every n frames (1 = write every frame) (default: 1)
+  --randomize_noise RANDOMIZE_NOISE Add noise to dlatents during optimization (default: False) --tile_dlatents TILE_DLATENTS Tile dlatents to use a single vector at each scale (default: False) --clipping_threshold CLIPPING_THRESHOLD Stochastic clipping of gradient values outside of this threshold (default: 2.0) --video_dir VIDEO_DIR Directory for storing training videos (default: videos) --output_video OUTPUT_VIDEO Generate videos of the optimization process (default: False) --video_codec VIDEO_CODEC FOURCC-supported video codec name (default: MJPG) --video_frame_rate VIDEO_FRAME_RATE Video frames per second (default: 24) --video_size VIDEO_SIZE Video size in pixels (default: 512) --video_skip VIDEO_SKIP Only write every n frames (1 = write every frame) (default: 1)
 ```
 ---
 ```